Brabalawuka/bandlab_assignment_feed/readme.md

 ## ER Diagram

+- A composite sorting key is used to sort the posts.
+The key is a combination of comment count, last comment time and part of post Id.
+This ensures no duplicated sorting key.
+- Composite Key Structure 12 Bytes:
+  - 0-4 bytes: commentCount (uint32, 4.1Billion Comments)
+  - 5-8 bytes: lastCommentAt (unix timestamp, till 2109)
+  - 9-12 bytes: first 4 bytes of PostId (unix timestamp, till 2109)
+ Encode as Base64 string

 ![ER](readme/er.jpeg#center)

 ## Creating Post

 To optimise, I separated the image uploading process from the post creation process.
 The client will upload the image directly to the S3 bucket, by calling presigned url.
-The client will then send the image URL to the server to create the post.
-The server will then create the post and store the image URL in the database.
+The client will then send the allocated image Id to the server to create the post.
+The server will then create the post and store the image path in the database.
 Server will then trigger a lambda function to process the image.
 The lambda function will resize the image and store it back to the S3 bucket.
 The lambda will then update the post with the resized image URL.

 ![POST](readme/create_post.jpeg#center)

+- **Presigned URL** is generated with specific expire time, content type and length.
+- **Delayed Post Status** After the creation of post, other people will not be able to see post image until the image is processed.

 ## Creating Comment

-When a comment is created, the server will update the post with the latest comment, comment count and the composit sorting cursor as well as the last comment time.
+When a comment is created, the server will not only save the comment to DB, it will async update the post with the latest comment, comment count and the composit sorting key (cursor) as well as the last comment time.
 This is implemented using a optimistic lock to do the update.
 If the update fails, the server will retry the update, however, this may cause issue in the future if the server is under heavy load.
+It may also have consistency issue.
+A queue may be needed to handle this.

 ![COMMENT](readme/create_comment.jpeg#center)